Arcadia-Science/2025-pi-disco-pub/README.md

 ## Data

 Input data are sets of tick and/or human serine proteases from Uniprot.
 Human proteins from Uniprot were pulled down for accessions listed in the `metadata` Uniprot table.
 Tick proteins were either selected from the [host detection suppression trait association analysis](https://github.com/Arcadia-Science/2024-chelicerate-phylogenomics) or from the analysis described above.
 These combinations of proteins were used for both sequence-based and structure-based predictions of PPIs.

-### Description of the folder structure
-- `metadata/` Lists of Uniprot accessions and descriptions of annotations
-- `notebooks/` Analysis notebook code used in Google Colab to collate results from AF-multimer, and notebooks for comparing results from D-script and AF-multimer and analyzing and plotting protease inhibitor results
-- `scripts/` Command-line python scripts for generating AF-multimer FASTAs and automating D-script predictions, and analysis scripts
-- `figs/` Figures produced
-- `results/` Results, including files from D-script and AF-multimer

 The `results/` directory has results from D-SCRIPT and AF-Multimer runs.
 The final filtered results table with metrics from AF-Multimer, annotation data, and expression data is in [`serine_protease_results/2024-04-24-final-serine-protease-filtered-interface-comps-results.tsv`](./results/serine_protease_results/2024-04-24-final-serine-protease-filtered-interface-comps-results.tsv).
 The files here are used in the analysis notebooks and also described in the notebooks.